-Certificates in the Citizen Domain type may be used by individual natural persons.
+Issued certificates may be used by individual natural persons.
 Different certificates are issued per type for authentication, confidential communication and electronic signatures.
 Certificates may only be used for the purpose for which they were issued.
 The table below shows these purposes per certificate.
 These purposes of use correspond to the keyUsage field in the certificate.